On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Magnetic dynamics on K ahler manifolds

 \section{Magnetic dynamics on K\"ahler manifolds}

-To make this work self-contained, we begin with some relevant preliminaries about K\"ahler manifolds.\\ \\ A K\"ahler manifold is defined to be a triple $(M, \sigma_0, J)$ where $M$ is a smooth manifold, $\sigma_0 \in \Omega^2(M)$ a symplectic form and $J$ an integrable almost complex structure that is compatible with $\sigma_0$.
+To make this work self-contained, we begin with some relevant preliminaries about K\"ahler manifolds.
+A K\"ahler manifold is defined to be a triple $(M, \sigma_0, J)$ where $M$ is a smooth manifold, $\sigma_0 \in \Omega^2(M)$ a symplectic form and $J$ an integrable almost complex structure that is compatible with $\sigma_0$.
 Recall that an almost complex structure $J$ is said to be integrable if it induces complex charts on $M$ and it is compatible with $\sigma_0$ if the pair $(\sigma_0, J)$ determines a Riemannian metric on $M$ in the following way:

 The Riemannian metric determined by the symplectic form and complex structure corresponding to a K\"ahler manifold will be called the associated K\"ahler metric.
-The holomorphic sectional curvature of a K\"ahler metric $g_0$ associated with a given K\"ahler manifold $(M,\sigma_0,J)$ is defined to be:
+The holomorphic sectional curvature of the K\"ahler metric $g_0$ associated with a given K\"ahler manifold $(M,\sigma_0,J)$ is defined to be:

 where $R$ is the Riemannian curvature tensor of $g_0$.
 We observe here that if $u,v \in TM$ span the same complex line, then $\text{Hol}(u)= \text{Hol}(v)$.
-Therefore, the holomorphic sectional curvature can be considered a function from the complex projectivization $\mathbb{P}(TM)$ to the real line. \\ \\ A recent result of J. Bimmermann asserts the existence of Zoll magnetic systems on K\"ahler manifolds of constant holomorphic sectional curvature (c.f Theorem \ref{zollness_of_mag_systems_kahler}).
+Therefore, the holomorphic sectional curvature can be considered a function from the complex projectivization $\mathbb{P}(TM)$ to the real line.
+In this section, when working with a K\"ahler manifold, we will always make use of the convention of denoting its dimension by $2n$.\\ \\ A recent result of J. Bimmermann \cite{johanna_negative_curvature} asserts the existence of Zoll magnetic systems on K\"ahler manifolds of constant holomorphic sectional curvature (c.f Theorem \ref{zollness_of_mag_systems_kahler}).
 We fix some notational conventions before we state the relevant version of Bimmermann's result here.
-Firstly, for $\rho \in \mathbb{R}_{> 0}$, we will write:
+Given a K\"ahler manifold $(M, \sigma_0, J)$ the following vector field generates the fiber-wise rotation on $T^*M$:

-Next, given a K\"ahler manifold $(M, \sigma_0, J)$ the following vector field generates the fiber-wise rotation on $T^*M$:
+where the $\mathcal{V}$ in the superscript above denotes the lift of the relevant vector to the vertical distribution in $TT^*M$.
+We will denote by $\tau$ the dual to the above vector field with respect to the Sasaki metric.